 If you’ve never owned an Apple Watch, I recommend my Apple Watch Basics post before reading this comparison to get you up to speed.TL;DR?
 Skip to the conclusion

-How the screen works:
+How the screen turns on:

 - The SE’s screen turns black when it isn’t in use.
 Twist your wrist towards your eyes to wake the screen.
 It should happen naturally and not feel forced.
 During my first four years with Apple Watch, the twist to wake worked 98% of the time.
 But be aware that you’ll look goofy when you exaggerate your wrist twist on the second attempt after the first doesn’t wake the screen.

 - Tap on the display to light it up.